heptarch/heptarch.github.io/lab/bell.md

 I think the special sauce was not material—the cash flow or the personnel or the supply of oscilloscopes—but philosophical.

-This little essay represents some tentative thoughts on why Bell Labs was so successful as an "institute of creative technology", why that success has been so hard to replicate, and how one might approach replication in a distributed, self-organized, small-scale fashion.
+This little essay represents some tentative thoughts on the components of this philosophy, why it made Bell Labs so successful as an "institute of creative technology", why that success has been so hard to replicate, and how one might attempt replication in a distributed, self-organized, small-scale fashion.

 ## Contents <a id="toc" name="toc"></a>